 Can You Weatherproof Non-Pressure-Treated Wood?
 How?

-- Alternatively, you can use a polyurethane, varnish, lacquer finish, or any suitable outdoor wood sealer to achieve a similar result.
+2. Alternatively, you can use polyurethane, varnish, lacquer finish, or any suitable outdoor wood sealer to achieve a similar result.

-- To ensure maximum protection, apply a layer of varnish, polyurethane, or lacquer to seal all over the wood, which is ideal for exterior usage.
+4. To ensure maximum protection, apply a layer of varnish, polyurethane, or lacquer to seal the deck for exterior usage.

 Tips for Keeping Non-Pressure-Treated Wood for Outdoor Use